Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Problem Description

-where the second equality holds because $\eta^+ < \frac{1}{\eta^-}$.
-The postulated properties of $y(x^b,x^r,\delta,y_0,t)$ follow from the observation that the minimum of two (nondecreasing) affine functions is a concave (nondecreasing) function~\cite[p.~73]{SB04}. \end{proof}

 At the time when the vehicle owner needs to choose and report the market commitments $x^b(t)$ and $x^r(t)$, she has no knowledge of the uncertain future frequency deviations $\delta(t)$ and the delivery prices $p^d(t)$ at time $t \in \set{T}$.
 In addition, she has no means to predict the battery state-of-charge $y_0$ at the beginning of the planning horizon, which depends on market commitments chosen on the previous day and on the uncertain frequency deviations to be revealed until time $0$.
 By contrast, the availability prices~$p^a(t)$ for~$t \in \T$ can be assumed to be known at the planning time.
 In practice, these prices are determined by an auction.
-As the vehicle owner bids an offer curve expressing~$x^r(t)$ as a function of~$p^a(t)$ for any~$t \in \T$, it is as if the availability prices were known upfront.\footnote{The bidding process is described at \url{https://www.entsoe.eu/network_codes/eb/fcr/}.}.
+As the vehicle owner bids an offer curve expressing~$x^r(t)$ as a function of~$p^a(t)$ for any~$t \in \T$, it is as if the availability prices were known upfront (the bidding process is described at \url{https://www.entsoe.eu/network_codes/eb/fcr/}).
+Next, we describe the information that is available about the uncertain problem parameters~$\delta$, $p^d$, and~$y_0$.

 We first discuss the uncertainty in the frequency deviations, which limits the amount of reserve power that can be sold on the market.
 Indeed, the vehicle owner must ensure that the battery state-of-charge will never drop below $\ubar{y}$ or exceed $\bar{y}$ when the TSO requests down-regulation ($\delta(t) < 0$) or up-regulation ($\delta(t) > 0$), respectively, for a prescribed set of conceivable frequency deviation scenarios.
 Otherwise, the vehicle owner may not be able to honor her market commitments, in which case the TSO may charge a penalty or even ban her from the market.